nvhieu1978/plutus-pioneer-program/docs/week3.rst

 than the time that the transaction arrives at a node for validation.
-So, it's not clear how to bring these two together so that validation is deterministic, and to guarantee that if, and only if, validation succeeds in the wallet, it will also succeed at the node.
+So, it's not clear how to bring these two together so that validation is deterministic, and to guarantee that if, and only if, validation succeeds in the wallet, it will also succeed in the node.

-The way Cardano solves that, is by adding the slot range field *txInfoValidRange* to a transaction, which essentially says "This transaction is valid between *this* and *that* slot".
+The way Cardano solves that, is by adding the slot range field ``txInfoValidRange`` to a transaction, which essentially says "This transaction is valid between *this* and *that* slot".

 When a transaction gets submitted to the blockchain and validated by a